johnoscott/yeoman-angularjs-starter/Readme.md

 --------

 * Two-pane view with navbar
-* Fake back-end (using ng-mock) that lets you build out your back-end.
+* Fake back-end (using ng-mock) that lets you build out your back-end API without a server.
 * Bootstrap3 comes to life with Angular Bootstrap
 * no jQuery !